bacionejs/editor/README.md

 Q: Can I use external resources?
 A: No, for security, since it runs from the file manager.
 Instead, use programmatic sounds and images.
 See the `defense` built-in game for an example.

+Q: How do I try the built-in games?
+A: After you start the editor, click the run icon to play a game (it will run whichever game contains the cursor)

 </details>

 ---